t-mclaurin/Lazarus/README.md

 ### Running Search.
 This script finds, downloads, sketches, searches-in and then deletes each SRA entry in a list.
-It will output the the accession ID and results for each search to a csv file called output.csv The soumrash database made before (ie our_database) needs to be named in the second to last line
+It will output the the accession ID and results for each search to a csv file called output.csv The accessions listed in the file that you names "file_name" (something like "file_name_short" if you used the shuf function above) needs to be changed to match The soumrash database made before (ie our_database) needs to be named in the second to last line
 ```
 sbatch run_search_v2.sh